 You should provide an outline of the advice you provided to your client which was relevant to progressing the matter that you are using to illustrate the learning outcomes from the knowledge and understanding section of the competence framework.
-For example, where a client states their intention to exclude a child from their will, you should demonstrate that you have explained the consequences of this in terms of later opposition to the will.
+For example, where a client requests that the property is held as tenants in common.

-• Provide an outline of the decisions you to make in the case and whether you had to take any strategic decisions in the case
+Provide an outline of the decisions you to make in the case and whether you had to take any strategic decisions in the case